1. Home

 #DamasteelBuildalong

-An exciting addition to DCI Online – we’re showcasing the work of makers who all started with the same sized billet of DS93XTM – with the simple rule that they have to make something culinary!
+An exciting addition to DCI Online – we’re showcasing the work of makers who all started with the same sized billet of RWL34 and DS93XTM – with the simple rule that they have to make something culinary!

 Welcome to the show!